Rules and categories

 Category: WIRE_JSON

 This checks that no enum value is deleted without reserving the name.
 This is the JSON equivalent of reserving the number—JSON uses field names instead of numbers (optional for enum fields, but allowed).
-We recommend reserving both the number and the name in most cases.
+Reserving both the number and the name is preferable in most cases.
 Here's an example:

 Note that it's usually better to deprecate enum values than to reserve them in advance.